terreneco/python-sdk/readme.md

 ## Authentication

-To authenticate your api client, first set email and password environment variables:
+There are two methods to authenticating your account with the coreapi client.

+Option 1:

 ```bash
 export EMAIL=<your_email>;
 export PASSWORD=<your_password>;
 ```

-Then use EmailPasswordCredentials to enable access to your account:
+Then in your python file, use EmailPasswordCredentials() to enable access to your account:

 ```
 EmailPasswordCredentials(